 -

-When ready to serve, add the fried khubz pieces.
+When ready to serve, add the fried khubz pieces to the salad.

 Recipe Notes

-Make sure to add the bread and dressing only just before serving or the bread will go soggy.
+Add the bread and dressing just before serving to prevent the bread from becoming soggy.

 Oh Manuela, I have not made Fattoush style of salad for many years!
 This is making my mouth water!